-As providing limited support in the socialization of tacit knowledge: If IT systems support varied, formal and informal forms of communication then they can help tacit knowledge sharing by supporting teams, projects, communities, etc. Functions like being able to attach notes to documents, or video conferencing can support work environments over long distances to some degree.
-It is very important to realize though that if one replaces existing socialization functions with IT, this can backfire and become outright detrimental to the firm's efforts.
+- As providing support in the socialization of tacit knowledge: If IT systems support varied, formal and informal forms of communication then they can help tacit knowledge sharing by supporting teams, projects, communities, etc. Functions like being able to attach notes to documents, or video conferencing can support work environments over long distances to some degree.
+It is important not to replace existing socialization functions with IT; instead socialization should be ehanced and extended between people who would otherwise be unable to participate.

-As providing limited support in the externalization of tacit knowledge: Through groupware applications that support the codification process, discussion forums etc. However, not only is this aspect limited, but externalization itself is only rarely feasible.
+- As providing some support in the externalization of tacit knowledge: Through groupware applications that support the codification process, discussion forums etc. However, not only is this aspect limited, but externalization itself is only rarely feasible.

 Embedded Knowledge Sharing